ash/raku-course/essentials/data-types/exercises/create-variables-of-all-known-types/index.md

 ## Task

-Write the program that creates a few scalar variables and initialises them with the values of the following type: `Int`, `Rat`, `Num`, and `Str`.
+Write the program that creates a few scalar variables and initialises them with the values of the following type: `Int`, `Rat`, `Num`, `Bool`, and `Str`.
 The program should print both the value and its type.

 ## Example